Sunday, December 15, 2024

 Jesus it’s small.
 I haven’t really established the social life I wanted here.
 Evenings spent inside, drinking, playing on the computer.
 Not ideal.

-Wandering up and down the barren streets, with the exception of market days when it's been joyously bustling,
+Wandering up and down the barren streets, with the exception of market days when it's joyously bustling,

 An astonishingly acute case of gonorrhoea...